 Maybe that’s silly.
 After all, shoes are just shoes, and there are bigger concerns in the world than footwear right now.
 But, for me, as a young woman in a city like mine, they played a crucial role in helping me overcome the feeling of, “Should I really be here?” that everyone’s felt once or twice simply by living in a place like this.
 They acted as proof that I’d made it, even if I technically haven’t.
 Bar hopping and indoor dining I can live without for a year.
 The feeling of fulfilment that comes with being able to, on your own, buy a pair of expertly crafted shoes (even if they are bought secondhand at The RealReal) and then show them off, however, isn’t quite so easy to let go of.

 Just had such a pang thinking suddenly and fondly of a pair of dress shoes I used to wear often when I had cause to go out into the world, as if it were a distant cousin I had played with as a child, our acquaintance now long lapsed— Matthew Schneier (@MatthewSchneier) August 6, 2020

-While, yes, I have ventured outside since Governor Cuomo gave New York City the go ahead to reopen, more often than not, I’m inside my apartment, making shoes almost entirely impractical.
+While, yes, I have ventured outside since restrictions have eased, but, more often than not, I’m inside my apartment, making shoes almost entirely impractical.
 But, as mentioned above, impractical or not, shoes, especially those of the fancy variety, can induce a feeling of hope that’s becoming harder to come by with each passing day.
 If putting on a pair of kitten heels, platform loafers, or strappy sandals every now and again can remedy even some of the woes inherent in 2020, why not just embrace them?

 So to my fancy shoes, I’ll say this: I miss you, and even though you’re often cruel to me, leaving my feet tattered and in desperate need of a recovery pedicure, I won’t forget about you.
 I promise.